Inspiration, Education, and Fun!

 GOYA (Greek Orthodox Youth of America)

 Through our GOYA Ministry, we strive to provide a fun, safe and uplifting environment where teenagers in grades 7-12 can experience the Orthodox Christian Faith, grow and develop personally and emotionally, and make lasting friendships.
-Monthly gatherings include service events, fun outings, dinner discussions, and Family Nights.
+GOYA events happen twice per month with one Tuesday evening lesson with games at the Church, and one Sunday afternoon service project or fun outing.
 Teen leadership opportunities are available as well, under the caring guidance of advisors and mentors.